 The hills of the Dark Peak and the woodlands in Sheffield provide most of my subject matter with occasional winter forays to the east coast.

 Jill regularly exhibits with the Premier Artists at Sheffield’s ‘Art in the Gardens’ and takes part in ‘Open up Sheffield’ and the ‘Great Dome Art Fair’ in Buxton as well as showing at several print and craft fairs throughout the year.
-She also exhibits annually at the Spring Fair at the NEC (trade only).
+She also exhibits annually at the British Craft Trade Fair in Harrogate and Spring Fair at the NEC (both trade only).

 She is a member of both Peak District Artisans and Sheffield Printmakers.